With Bitcoin (BTC), you are your own bank.

 1. Unless you’re actively trading cryptocurrencies, do NOT hold your funds on an exchange

-Although you might find it more convenient, you shouldn’t leave your cryptocurrency on an exchange like GDAX, Binance, or wherever else.
-Centralised exchanges are attractive targets for attackers and there is a long list of exchange compromises that have occurred over the years (with Mt.
-Gox being the most famous bitcoin hack).
+Although you might find it more convenient, you shouldn’t leave your cryptocurrency on an exchange like Coinbase Pro, Binance, or wherever else.
+Centralised exchanges are attractive targets for attackers and there is a long list of exchange compromises that have occurred over the years.
+The Mt.
+Gox hack is the most famous of these, but exchanges continue to be hit in the present day.

 2. Keep the majority of your cryptocurrency in cold storage

 Hardware wallets are probably less secure than a paper wallet.
-However, properly creating a paper wallet can be a little much for beginners – as there are a few ‘traps’ you can fall into.
+However, properly creating a paper wallet can be a little much for beginners.
+There are a few ‘traps’ you can fall into, which can mess everything up.
 Hardware wallets are well-recommended in the community for this reason, as they are affordable and easy-to-use straight out of the box.

 3. Securely store your private keys (or 24-word seed)

-- Keep at least one backup off-site (i.e., outside your primary residence).
+- Keep at least one backup off-site (i.e. outside your primary residence).
+This one’s a little awkward, as not everyone will have someone they can trust with such sensitive information.

 - NEVER enter your seed into any website or let anyone see it.

-If you’re using a Ledger Nano S, you can also enable your hidden wallet.
+Some wallets, like the Ledger Nano S, also have hidden wallets.
 This is a plausible deniability feature which can help prevent a devastating wrench attack.
-Some details in the 2nd part of this post.
-Trezor hardware wallets have a similar feature (see here).
-Please do make sure you’re very comfortable with these features (i.e., test them out) before using them.
+Please do make sure you’re very comfortable with these features (i.e. test them out extensively) before using them.

 These steps are a little inconvenient.
 In my experience though, it’s worth the effort for the peace of mind against robbery, fire, flood, or other unfortunate circumstances.